-We started our journey in Lagos, the Algarve region, in Portugal where we basically did nothing except take long walks, eat gelato and watch the world pass by.
+Our journey in Lagos, the Algarve region, in Portugal.
+We basically did nothing except take long walks, eat gelato and watch the world pass by.
 Heaven.
-From Lagos we hopped a local train to Lisbon where we spent a few days before we winged our way to Brussels and very quickly pulled out our sweaters and rain jackets.
+From Lagos we hopped a local train to Lisbon a few days before we winged our way to Brussels.
+Upon arrival we very quickly pulled out our sweaters and rain jackets.

 The next five days were spent in the chill and drizzle.
 Had we known a global heatwave was building up in the weeks ahead of us, we would have more willingly embraced the gray days.
 Aside from the weather though, we thoroughly enjoyed Brussels and it was a good jumping off point for our eight weeks of riding the rails with Eurail.